I-PAC 4 has 56 inputs each with it's own dedicated

 Expansion Interface Enabled : In this mode, one or two Ultimarc Xbox360/PS3/Xinput converters can be plugged into the header pins.
 The wire colors are marked.

-Remember that the I-PAC emulates a keyboard.
+Remember that in its as-delivered mode the I-PAC emulates a keyboard.
 So if you bear this in

 mind, you can use any program that displays text to test the response

 with certain limitations.
 Notepad or the DOS prompt can be used for

 example.
 You can connect a short piece of wire to GND and use the other

 end to touch onto various input connections, and characters should be

 typed on the screen.
 Bear in mind, though, that the default MAME

 configuration includes many non-printing keys such as ALT, CTRL and the